ng-nebraska/wrap-resource-api/README.md

-## Wrapping Angular's $resource for Easy and Consistent API's
+## Extending Angular's $resource for Consistent REST API's

 One of my favorite modules provided by AngularJS is the [**ngResource**](https://docs.angularjs.org/api/ngResource/service/$resource) module, because it has intelligent defaults and also allows me to be very flexible configuring